National Safe Place

 National Safe Place (doing business as National Safe Place Network) is a non-profit organization based out of Louisville, Kentucky.
 It originated in 1983 from an initiative known as "Project Safe Place", established by a short-term residential and counseling center for youth 12 to 17.

-The organization is intended to provide access to immediate help and support for children and adolescents who are "at risk" or in crisis situations.
+The organization's Safe Place program is intended to provide access to immediate help and support for children and adolescents who are "at risk" or in crisis situations.
+That includes, for example, children who are runaways or those experiencing homelessness.
 The purpose is to both defuse a potential crisis situation as well as provide immediate counsel and support so the child in crisis may be directed to an appropriate shelter or accredited care facility.
+Various sites in select communities participate in the program, displaying its logo to signify the location as a Safe Place.